 The Category field is defined in 9.4.1.11 (Action field) and is set to Protected UHR.
 The Protected UHR Action field is defined in 9.6.43.1 (Protected UHR Action field).

+The Protected UHR Action field is defined in 9.6.43.1 (Protected UHR Action field).

 The Dialog Token field is set to the value of the Dialog Token field from the corresponding UHR Link Reconfiguration Request frame.

-The Type field has the same definition as the Type field in the UHR Link Reconfiguration Request frame (see 9.6.43.2 (UHR Link Reconfiguration Request frame format) and is set to the value of the Type field from the corresponding UHR Link Reconfiguration Request frame.
+The Type field is defined in Table 9-x12 and is set to the value of the Type field of the corresponding UHR Link Reconfiguration Request frame.

+Table 9-x12— Type field encoding